Autorevision/autorevision/CONTRIBUTING.md

 Support for new outputs should include a function named in the form `<output_type>Output`; find one that's similar to your target language, clone it, and modify it.

+Make sure that you commit an example of the output into the `example` directory.

 Other Conventions
 -----------------